 - The ‘Place Value System’ and the ‘Decimal System’ were developed in India in 100 B.C.

 - The World’s First Granite Temple is the Brihadeswara Temple at Tanjavur, Tamil Nadu.
 The shikhara of the temple is made from a single 80-tonne piece of granite.
 This magnificent temple was built in just five years, (between 1004 AD and 1009 AD) during the reign of Rajaraja Chola.

-- India is the largest democracy in the world, the 7th?largest Country in the world, and one of the most ancient civilizations.
+- India is the largest democracy in the world, the 7th? the largest country in the world, and one of the most ancient civilizations.

-- The game of Snakes & Ladders was created by the 13th century poet saint Gyandev.
+- The game of Snakes & Ladders was created by the 13th-century poet saint Gyandev.
 It was originally called ‘Mokshapat‘.
 The ladders in the game represented virtues and the snakes indicated vices.
-The game was played with cowrie shells and dices.
+The game was played with cowrie shells and dice.
 In time, the game underwent several modifications, but its meaning remained the same, i.e. good deeds take people to heaven and evil to a cycle of re-births.